 Daily life at Egerton is rich and complex.
 The children share their learning experiences with their parents via Seesaw, an online learning journey which enables parents to gain an insight into life at school so that they can complement this at home.
 This is done via Tapestry in Reception.
 All parents can then stay connected to their children’s learning journey.

 Our thematic approach to learning

-Our creative curriculum aims to provide the opportunities for children to view the world in different ways to use their imagination to create amazing outcomes.
 A strong characteristic of our school is global learning which enhances our thematic approach by setting the learning in a local, national or global context to ensure learning is relevant and accurate.
+Our creative curriculum aims to provide the opportunities for children to view the world in different ways and to use their imagination to create amazing outcomes.
 These opportunities are embedded through their ‘BRAVE’ themes:

 Buzzing: a curriculum that hooks the children and makes them feel excited about their learning

 Relevant: a curriculum that enables pupils to see the real world outside the classroom whilst supporting their ethical and moral development

 Academic: the layering of knowledge and skills related to specific subjects and themes to achieve connectivity